-The Company amended and extended its existing senior unsecured revolving credit facility (the "Revolving Facility") on December 2, 2021.
-At January 28, 2022, the Revolving Facility had a commitment of \$2.0 billion that provides for the issuance of letters of credit up to \$100.0 million and is scheduled to mature on December 2, 2026.
+At February 2, 2024, the existing senior unsecured revolving credit facility (the "Revolving Facility") had a commitment of \$2.0 billion that provides for the issuance of letters of credit up to \$100.0 million and is scheduled to mature on December 2, 2026.

-Borrowings under the Revolving Facility bear interest at a rate equal to an applicable interest rate margin plus, at the Company's option, either (a) LIBOR or (b) a base rate (which is usually equal to the prime rate).
-The Revolving Facility includes customary LIBOR replacement provisions.
-The applicable interest rate margin for borrowings as of January 28, 2022 was 1.015% for LIBOR borrowings and 0.015% for base-rate borrowings.
+Borrowings under the Revolving Facility bear interest at a rate equal to an applicable interest rate margin plus, at the Company's option, either (a) Adjusted Term SOFR (which is Term SOFR (as published by CME Group Benchmark Administration Limited) plus a credit spread adjustment of 0.10%) or (b) a base rate (which is usually equal to the prime rate).
+The applicable interest rate margin for borrowings as of February 2, 2024 was 1.015% for Adjusted Term SOFR borrowings and 0.015% for base-rate borrowings.
 The Company is also required to pay a facility fee, payable on any used and unused commitment amounts of the Revolving Facility, and customary fees on letters of credit issued under the Revolving Facility.
-As of January 28, 2022, the facility fee rate was 0.11%.
+As of February 2, 2024, the facility fee rate was 0.11%.
 The applicable interest rate margins for borrowings, the facility fees and the letter of credit fees under the Revolving Facility are subject to adjustment from time to time based on the Company's long-term senior unsecured debt ratings.

-The Revolving Facility contains a number of customary affirmative and negative covenants that, among other things, restrict, subject to certain exceptions, the Company's ability to: incur additional liens; sell all or substantially all of the Company's assets; consummate certain fundamental changes or change in the Company's lines of business; and incur additional subsidiary indebtedness.
-The Revolving Facility also contains financial covenants which require the maintenance of a minimum fixed charge coverage ratio and a maximum leverage ratio.
-As of January 28, 2022, the Company was in compliance with all such covenants.
-The Revolving Facility also contains customary events of default.
+The credit agreement governing the Revolving Facility contains a number of customary affirmative and negative covenants that, among other things, restrict, subject to certain exceptions, the Company's ability to: incur additional liens; sell all or substantially all of the Company's assets; consummate certain fundamental changes or change in the Company's lines of business; and incur additional subsidiary indebtedness.
+The credit agreement governing the Revolving Facility also contains financial covenants which require the maintenance of a minimum fixed charge coverage ratio and a maximum leverage ratio.
+As of February 2, 2024, the Company was in compliance with all such covenants.
+On February 13, 2024, the Company amended the credit agreement governing the Revolving Facility to increase the maximum leverage ratio for the four quarters of fiscal 2024.
+The credit agreement governing the Revolving Facility also contains customary events of default.

-As of January 28, 2022, the Company had no outstanding borrowings, outstanding letters of credit of \$1.9 million, and borrowing availability of \$2.0 billion under the Revolving Facility that, due to its intention to maintain borrowing availability related to the commercial paper program described below, could contribute incremental liquidity of \$1.76 billion.
-In addition, the Company had outstanding letters of credit of \$48.6 million which were issued pursuant to separate agreements.
+As of February 2, 2024, the Company had no outstanding borrowings, no outstanding letters of credit, and borrowing availability of \$2.0 billion under the Revolving Facility that, due to its intention to maintain borrowing availability related to the commercial paper program described below, could contribute liquidity of \$1.8 billion.
+In addition, the Company had outstanding letters of credit of \$45.9 million which were issued pursuant to separate agreements.